kbseah/phyloblitz/README.md

 ### Test datasets

-To try out `phyloblitz`, you can use published datasets of the [ZymoBIOMICS Gut Microbiome Standard](https://www.zymoresearch.com/products/zymobiomics-gut-microbiome-standard):
+To try out `phyloblitz`, you can use published datasets that have sequenced the [ZymoBIOMICS Gut Microbiome Standard](https://www.zymoresearch.com/products/zymobiomics-gut-microbiome-standard):

 * Nanopore GridION R9.4.1 flowcells, Kit 9 and Q20+ chemistry: SRR23926923
   ([Liu et al., 2022](https://doi.org/10.1186/s40168-022-01415-8))
 * PacBio Sequel II, Standard Input library: SRR13128014

-A subsample of ~100k reads is sufficient for a quick overview.
+A subsample of ~100k reads (`--num_reads 100000`) is sufficient for a quick overview.

 ## Pipeline overview